To create an additional disk (volume) and attach it to a server:

 Print out a list of all file system partitions using the command:

-Run the following command with the name of the last file system partition:
+Run the following command, replacing X with the number of the last file system partition:

 Pull up partition information and take note of the sector where the partition begins: